Tottenville, Staten Island: Demographics

 For census purposes, the New York City government classifies Tottenville as part of a larger neighborhood tabulation area called Charleston-Richmond Valley-Tottenville.
-Based on data from the 2010 United States Census, the population of Charleston-Richmond Valley-Tottenville was 23,313, a change of 4,981 (21.4%) from the 18,332 counted in 2000.
+Based on data from the 2010 United States census, the population of Charleston-Richmond Valley-Tottenville was 23,313, a change of 4,981 (21.4%) from the 18,332 counted in 2000.
 Covering an area of 3432.93 acres, the neighborhood had a population density of 6.8 PD/acre.
 The racial makeup of the neighborhood was 84.4% (19,685) White, 2.6% (599) African American, 0.1% (13) Native American, 3.1% (720) Asian, 0% (5) Pacific Islander, 0.2% (39) from other races, and 0.9% (200) from two or more races.
 Hispanic or Latino of any race were 8.8% (2,052) of the population.

 The entirety of Community District 3, which comprises Tottenville and other South Shore neighborhoods, had 159,132 inhabitants as of NYC Health's 2018 Community Health Profile, with an average life expectancy of 81.3 years.
 This is about the same as the median life expectancy of 81.2 for all New York City neighborhoods.
-Most inhabitants are youth and middle-aged adults: 21% are between the ages of between 0–17, 26% between 25–44, and 29% between 45–64.
+Most inhabitants are youth and middle-aged adults: 21% are between the ages of between 0–17, 26% between 25 and 44, and 29% between 45 and 64.
 The ratio of college-aged and elderly residents was lower, at 8% and 16% respectively.

 As of 2017, the median household income in Community District 3 was $96,796, though the median income in Tottenville individually was $81,478.
 In 2018, an estimated 11% of Tottenville and the South Shore residents lived in poverty, compared to 17% in all of Staten Island and 20% in all of New York City.
 One in sixteen residents (6%) were unemployed, compared to 6% in Staten Island and 9% in New York City.
 Rent burden, or the percentage of residents who have difficulty paying their rent, is 42% in Tottenville and the South Shore, compared to the boroughwide and citywide rates of 49% and 51% respectively.
 Based on this calculation, as of 2018, Tottenville and the South Shore are considered high-income relative to the rest of the city and not gentrifying.

-The neighborhood is composed mostly of upper-middle-class families, and it has the highest proportion of Roman Catholics than any other neighborhood on the island (94% Roman Catholic).
-In the mid 2000s the first Mexican immigrants settled here.
+The neighborhood is composed mostly of upper-middle-class families, and it has the highest proportion of Roman Catholics of any neighborhood on the island (94% Roman Catholic).
+In the mid-2000s the first Mexican immigrants settled here.
 There have also been a growing number of Coptic Orthodox Christians from Egypt; as of 2012, the Virgin St. Mary and St. George Coptic Orthodox Church in Tottenville is one of two Coptic parishes on Staten Island.
-Tottenville's white Population is 60% ethnic Italian as of 2012.
+Tottenville's white population is 60% ethnic Italian as of 2012.

 Politics

-The neighborhood is represented in the New York City Council by Joe Borelli, in the New York State Senate by Andrew Lanza, and in the New York State Assembly by Michael Reilly.
+The neighborhood is represented in the New York City Council by Frank Morano, in the New York State Senate by Andrew Lanza, and in the New York State Assembly by Michael Reilly.
 Tottenville is located within Staten Island Community District 3.